fedspendingtransparency/usaspending-api/usaspending_api/api_contracts/contracts/awards/idvs/Activity.md

             The page of results to return based on the limit.
             + Default: 1
         + `hide_edge_cases` (optional, boolean)
-            Choose whether or not to hide awards that have no/negative awarded amounts and/or no end date
+            Choose whether or not to hide awards that have no/negative obligated amounts and/or no/negative awarded amounts and/or no end date

 + Response 200 (application/json)
     + Attributes